eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPA_10<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-When asking for User approval, the Wallet Unit SHALL show to the User the User-friendly description of the Relying Party's intended use and, if available, the link to the applicable privacy policy.
+When asking for User approval, the Wallet Unit SHALL show to the User the User-friendly description of the Relying Party's intended use and the link to the applicable privacy policy.

-*Note: The User-friendly description of the Relying Party's intended use is included in the presentation request and also in the registration certificate, if available.
-The link to the privacy policy is included in the registration certificate, or in the absence of a registration certificate, the Wallet Unit obtained the link from the Registrar's online service, if the User requested this.
-See RPRC_19a and other requirements in [Topic 44](./annex-2.02-high-level-requirements-by-topic.md#a2326-topic-44-registration-certificates-for-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties) for details.*
+*Note: The User-friendly description of the Relying Party's intended use is included in the registration certificate.
+The link to the privacy policy is also included in the registration certificate.
+See [Topic 44][topic-44] for details.*

 </div>
 </div>